Lunarbits222/Lunarbits222/README.md

 #### What is a bitcoin ordinal and what is the Runes Protocol?

 Bitcoin ordinals are a very popular NFT inscription system and the Runes Protocol built on Bitcoin Ordinals tokenizes and creates the utility token for use in the project  ecosystem.
+### Are there audits of the actual Lunarbits Mine.
+Lunarbis does not hold any sofwate involved in the process of its mint of the Lunarbits Bitcoin Runes nor he custody of any of he lunarbits in third party wallets.
+The transaction was completed an a launch pad facilitated by the trusted third party. interested parties may inspect luminex reporting. documentations and audits on its website.

 #### Are $Lunarbits really also a measurement of actual analog space on the moon which landed in the Lunaprise time capsule and space mission in 2024?